Mu-Y/academic-kickstart/content/publication/faster_rcnn/index.md

 Re-train [Faster-RCNN](https://arxiv.org/pdf/1506.01497.pdf) on VOC 2007 and VOC 2012, and also Caltech pedestrian dataset to perform pedestrian detection.

-Apply the model on videos to generate pedestrian bounding-boxes frame-by-frame, with some bounding boxes smoothing techniques.
+Apply the model on videos to generate pedestrian bounding-boxes frame-by-frame.
+Frame-wise bounding boxes are smoothed by moving average.
+Then the processed frames were concatenated to generate a new video.

 ### Results